Coat of arms of Costa Rica

-Pre-1821 Colony of Spanish Empire
+Pre-1821 colony of Spanish Empire

 Before 1821, Costa Rica was part of the Spanish Empire and did not have a local coat of arms.
 The arms of the reigning monarch were used instead.
 The only city that had a local coat of arms was the city of Cartago, awarded by King Phillip II in 1565.
-After independence from Spain in 1821, Costa Rica established different government boards trying to decide its future, debating between being independent (republicans) or join the Mexican Empire (imperialists).
+After its independence from Spain in 1821, Costa Rica established different government boards trying to decide its future, debating between being independent (republicans) or join the Mexican Empire (imperialists).
 Lack of decision led to the Battle of Ochomogo on 5 April 1823, with the decision to remain independent and moving the capital city from Cartago to San José.
 Due to the long distances and difficult communication at the time, imperialists realized the Mexican Empire no longer existed since March 1823.

+Provisional Government

+On May 10, 1823, the Provisional Assembly of Costa Rica decided that the Governing Board would implement the necessary measures to issue coins bearing a shield with the inscription "COSTA RICA LIBRE."
+The emblem was also to include a star in the center, a cannon, and a palm stalk at the bottom.

-Federal and State Arms
+Federal and state arms

 In March 1824, when Costa Rica joined the United Provinces of Central America arms promulgated by the new republic's constitution became the arms of the State of Costa Rica.
 This coat of arms consists of a triangle, in which five volcanoes rise out of the sea symbolizing the five member states of the United Provinces; above the volcanoes is a shining red Phrygian cap and a rainbow.
 This coat of arms with small changes is still used by the national coat of arms of El Salvador and Nicaragua.

 On 2 November 1824, Costa Rica adopted its first coat of arms as a state within the federation which showed the right side of a naked male's chest and extended arm surrounded by a circle of green mountains and the legend free state of Costa Rica.

-Arms of an Independent State
+Arms of an independent state

 In 1840, after Costa Rica's withdrawal from the federation, a new coat of arms was adopted, the first for Costa Rica as a sovereign and independent state.
 It consisted of an eight-pointed shining star in a blue field surrounded by a yellow circle with the legend State of Costa Rica.
 This coat of arms was suppressed in 1842 by Francisco Morazán during his failed bid to reunite the Federal Republic of Central America.
 The 1824 arms were used during this period.